zanderhavgaard/talk-building-a-scalable-cloud-native-training-platform/slides.md

 - It was hard to maintain --> monolithic architecture with many moving parts --> changes / updates were cumbersome and time-consuming
 - It was difficult to extend with new courses
 - Too few people had the knowledge to work on it --> _low busfactor_
+- Once an infrastructure had been deployed changes could not be made to it in-place, forcing a redeployment --> which would easily take ~30 minutes

 <br>